 Paste the DKIM key value in a new line of a text editor.

 Split the DKIM key value into two parts, and then enclose each part in double quotation marks.
-For example, the value for "long_string" is split into "long_""string".
+Include a blank space between the two parts.
+For example, split the value for "long_string" into "long_" and "string".

 Note: Don't add a line break between the two parts.